Society of Western Artists (1896–1914)

 The Society of Western Artists was founded by William Forsyth, T. C. Steele, J. Ottis Adams, John Elwood Bundy and fourteen other artists in 1896.
 Most of these were painters, Impressionists, primarily active in the American Midwest.

 Other members included Frank J. Girardin, Frank Reaugh and Mathias Alten, and the miniature portraitist Edward William Carlson.

-It "was organized in 1896 for the purpose of uniting artists in fellowship and of combining their efforts in the advancement of Art.
+The Society of Western Artists "was organized in 1896 for the purpose of uniting artists in fellowship and of combining their efforts in the advancement of Art.
 As one of the means to this end the Society gathers together, annually, a collection of representative works, chiefly done in the middle west, and exhibits the collection in various cities."